Hokkien: Loanwords

-Philippine Hokkien, as a result of centuries-old contact with both Philippine languages and Spanish also incorporate words from these languages.
+Philippine Hokkien, as a result of centuries-old contact with both Philippine languages and Spanish and due to recent 20th century modern contact with English, also incorporate words from these languages.
 Speakers today will also often directly use English and Filipino (Tagalog), or other Philippine languages like Bisaya, vocabulary through codeswitching.
-Examples include:
+Examples of loans considered by native speakers to be part of the language already include: